nottechincal/Claude/Claude Latest/config/system-prompt-simplified.md

 ```
 estimateReadyTime()
 ```
-Tells customer: "Your order will be ready in about 15 minutes"
+Tell the customer naturally: "That'll be ready in about 15 minutes (around 6:15 pm)."

 **If customer requests specific time:**
 ```